Times Square Theater: Decline

 The Selwyn brothers dissolved their firm in 1925.
 The same year, the theater hosted the play Mismates, the namesake of the film Mismates.
 The musical Kosher Kitty Kelly also ran for 166 total performances at the Times Square Theater and Daly's 63rd Street Theatre, in spite of negative critical reception.
 Pollock's play The Enemy opened in late 1925 and ran for 202 performances.
 The Times Square Theater then showed a variety of films in early 1926, including The Volga Boatman and a double feature of Silence and The Prince of Pilsen.
 The theater's next legitimate show was Love 'Em and Leave 'Em, which relocated from the Apollo in May 1926.

 The Anita Loos play Gentlemen Prefer Blondes opened in September 1926 and ran for 199 total performances across two theaters.
 During the play's run, the theater also hosted a speech by explorer Richard E. Byrd, a documentary presented by aviator Alan Cobham, and a ballet show.
 After Blondes relocated from the Times Square in March 1927, A. H. Woods planned to move his production of the play Crime into the theater.
 Instead, the Times Square screened silent films for the 1927–1928 season.
 The silent film Sunrise opened at the Times Square in September 1927, and the theater screened the film Dawn in May 1928.
 Although other theaters on 42nd Street were already struggling to book long-running shows by the late 1920s, the Times Square was still able to secure some hits.
 Jed Harris leased the theater in mid-1928 and presented the original Broadway production of Ben Hecht and Charles MacArthur's comedy The Front Page, which opened in August 1928.
 The Front Page ran for 276 performances through April 1929.

 Several shows had short runs in 1929, including The Middle Watch and Other Men's Wives.
 The next hit was George and Ira Gershwin's musical Strike Up the Band, which opened at the theater in January 1930 and ran for 191 performances over the next five months.
 At the onset of the Great Depression, many Broadway theaters were impacted by declining attendance, leading to many flops.
 The 1930–1931 season alone had six shows, including a revival of The Merchant of Venice.
 The season ended with Noël Coward's Private Lives, starring Coward and Gertrude Lawrence, which lasted 256 performances.
 In the 1931–1932 season, four successive plays closed within one month.
 The 1932–1933 season, with three shows, was the Times Square's final season as a live venue.
 The season's shows included Clear All Wires!, Foolscap, and Forsaking All Others.
-The play Angel, with Lenore Ulric, was supposed to have opened at the Times Square in June 1933 but never did so.
+The play Angel, with Lenore Ulric, was intended to have opened at the Times Square in June 1933 but never did so.